Carol Danvers: Universe X

-In the Universe X limited series, a version of Carol Danvers allied with Mar-Vell and she, along with Nova, Quasar, and Starlord, formed the Realm Marvel.
+An alternate version of Carol Danvers appears in the Universe X limited series.
+She allied with Mar-Vell and, along with Nova, Quasar, and Starlord, formed the Realm Marvel.

 Venomverse: War Stories

-In the universe of the Venomized Rocket Raccoon, the Kree put a bounty on Carol Danvers as Captain America.
+An alternate version of Carol Danvers appears in the universe of the Venomized Rocket Raccoon.
+The Kree put a bounty on her as Captain America.
 Rocket planned to kill Captain America and claim the bounty, but they were evenly matched causing the battle to not end, until Rocket was pulled into another dimension.

 What If?

+Alternate versions of Carol Danvers appear in the What If? series: